jorbDehmel/theory-of-computation/README.md

 # `theory-of-computation`
 J Dehmel, Spring '25

-Presentations and project for theory of computation at Colorado Mesa University.
+Presentations and projects for theory of computation at Colorado Mesa University.
 Using textbook "Introduction to the Theory of Computation", second edition by Michael Sipser (copyright 2006 Thomson Course Technology).